 Timer.
 Timers are a simpler and less costly alternative to programmable thermostats.
 Just set the time you want the AC to start or stop.
 Timers let you come home to a house that already is cool without continuously running the air conditioner while you’re away.

-Before buying a room air conditioner, check its BTU rating to make sure you buy the proper size.
-(See What Is a BTU? ) Room air conditioners perform best when they are sized properly.
-Pick a unit with a cooling capacity that is right for the room where it will be installed.
-A too-small unit won’t cool a room adequately, but an over-sized air conditioner will cycle on and off, wasting energy, increasing electric bills, straining the unit, and doing a poor job of dehumidifying the air.
+Room air conditioners perform best when they are sized properly.
+If an air conditioner is undersized, it won’t be able to handle the room’s cooling needs.
+An over-sized air conditioner will cycle on and off, wasting energy, increasing electric bills, straining the unit, and doing a poor job of dehumidifying the air.